snormore/lightning/lib/merklize/examples/tracing-application/README.md

 # Merklize Tracing Application Example

-An example of using the `merklized` crate with tracing via the lightning application.
+An example of using the `merklize` crate with tracing via the lightning application.

 ## Usage